Icinga/icinga2/doc/3-monitoring-basics.md

 2. Service object
 3. Host object
 4. Command object
-5. Global custom attributes in the Vars constant
+5. Global custom attributes in the `vars` constant

 This execution order allows you to define default values for custom attributes in your command objects.
 The `my-ping` command shown above uses this to set default values for some of the latency thresholds and timeouts.

-When using the `my-ping` command you can override all or some of the custom attributes in the service definition like this:
+When using the `my-ping` command you can override some or all of the custom attributes in the service definition like this:

     object Service "ping" {